These are the final 4 words of the Lord’s Prayer (Mt. 6: 9-13) – but what do they mean?

 - Forgive us our trespasses

 Then the prayer ends with, “Deliver us from evil.”
-Is that just a restatement in negative form of the 5 positives that went before?
-Are we to define Evil merely as the opposite of ‘thy kingdom, ‘thy will’, etc?
+Is that just a restatement in negative form of the 5 positive petitions that went before?
 Or is something more intended here?
 Does this phrase add to the information content of the prayer or just restate what’s already there?

 Clearly, if we are to understand this enigmatic phrase, we have to define what we mean by “evil”.
 According to most Roman Catholic theologians, evil is not a thing in itself; it is merely the absence of good.
 In his treatise, On the Incarnation, 4th century theologian and saint, Athanasius of Alexandria wrote: “Evil has not existed from the beginning…”; C.S.
 Lewis in his Introduction to this work added, “(Evil) is not a proper characteristic of created existence but is rather a deviation from the right relationship between God and creation.”